 Succulents planted in a pot look good for months on end and require very little maintenance.
 Let them choose the plants they want to grow from the garden centre.
 Arrange the plants so they’re evenly distributed around the pot and fill around them with cactus compost.
 Top-dress with horticultural gravel to complete the look.
 The kids can add their own accessories – in this case toy dinosaurs – to make the display more individual to them.
-This display can stay outside over summer, and then can be transferred to a bedroom windowsill in autumn, providing interest for many more months.
+This display can stay outside over summer and then can be transferred to a bedroom windowsill in autumn, providing interest for many more months.

-Kids planting up a succulent display
+Kids planting up succulent displays

 Pond in a pot

-Container ponds are easy to make, and kids will love getting wet and muddy, especially on a hot summer’s day.
+Container ponds are easy to make and kids will love getting wet and muddy, especially on a hot summer’s day.
 They’ll also attract birds and insects, so should provide some quiet wildlife-watching time too.
 Use a large, shallow container with no drainage holes, and add a selection of pond and marginal plants, plus an oxygenator to help keep the water clear.
 Site it in a little shade, rather than in full sun, and keep the water topped up.

 Frog in a pond